Writer Profile

 Daiki Sasaki

-Other : Racing DriverFaculty of Law Graduate
+Racing DriverFaculty of Law Graduate2014 Faculty of Law

-However, driving a car was still fun, and once the fear faded, I began striving to drive even just a little bit faster.
+However, driving a car was still fun, and once the fear faded, I started putting in the effort to go even a little bit faster.
 From there, I competed in various tournaments and achieved results, leading to my debut as a driver for the automaker Nissan at the age of 17.
-Since you are alone when driving in a race, it might seem like an individual sport, but it's actually different.
-There is constant competition in the development of cars and tires, and it's not just about the driver being fast; many people are involved in building the car and tires before the race even begins.
-In that process, we communicate with many people to determine what is best, plan and execute, and then apply those lessons to make the car faster.
-With so many people specializing in different areas, you cannot win if even the slightest thing is out of sync.
+Since you are alone when driving in a race, it might seem like an individual sport, but it is actually different.
+There is constant competition in the development of cars and tires, and it's not just about the driver going fast; many people are involved in building the car and tires before the race even begins.
+In that process, I communicate with many people to determine what is best, plan and execute, and then apply those results to make the car faster.
+With so many people specializing in different tasks, you cannot win if even the slightest thing is out of sync.
 I think the appeal of that process is why I became a racing driver.

 *Affiliations and titles are as of the time of publication.